Ctri-The-Third/Ctri-The-Third/MonthlyScores.md

 ## <small>How does this work?</small>

-<small>An individual player games are available from [http://www.iplaylaserforce.com/](http://www.iplaylaserforce.com/).
+<small>An individual player's games are available from [http://www.iplaylaserforce.com/](http://www.iplaylaserforce.com/).
 We query the scoreboard, and take note of the last 30 games played (ignoring things we've seen before)<br/> From all the games seen, we can then calculate the average score for a player.</small>

-<small><br/> We only regularly check up on players we know about, so if you're new and play a lot, you might be missing!  <br/>
+<small>We only regularly check up on players we know about, so if you're new and play a lot, you might be missing!  <br/>
 Want included?
 Email me at [LaserForceStats@ctri.co.uk](mailto:LaserForceStats@ctri.co.uk), all I need is your member ID in the form "7-9-1234". <br/>
 Want excluded?
 Same as above!</small>